shazzad/VultrDnsUpdate/readme.md

 # Vultr Dns Update

-This is a node js powerer script to update present isp ip address to Vultr DNS record.
-It's can provide Dynamic DNS service for your locally hosted (Wamp/Xamp) sites.
+This is a node js script to update your current ip address to Vultr DNS record.
+It can provide Dynamic DNS service for your locally hosted (Wamp/Xamp) sites.

 ### Usage